rbrtbrnschn/karl/README.md

 ## Setup

-Create a .env file in the root directory.
+Create a .env file in the root directory **if it does not exist**.
+This may have been provided for showcasing the application.

 Following this SAMPLE:
 ```.env